wythall radio club

 GB3WL (Wythall 70cms Multimode Repeater)

-Wythall Radio Club is pleased to sponsor GB3WL, a 70cms wide-split multi-mode (FM, D-Star and Fusion) repeater for Wythall, South Birmingham, Redditch, Solihull, the M42 & surrounding areas.
+Wythall Radio Club is pleased to sponsor GB3WL, a 70cms wide-split multi-mode repeater for Wythall, South Birmingham, Redditch, Solihull, local parts of the M40/M42 & surrounding areas.

 1187